Rogersville Motorcycle Accident Lawyer

 Unfortunately, despite the laws in place to keep both bikers and motorists safe, accidents between motorcycles and larger motor vehicles cause injuries and death statewide on a regular basis.
 To find out why, it can help to look at the most common cause of motorcycle injuries and fatalities—driver neglect.

-Common Causes of Motorcycle Collisions
+What Are the Common Causes of Motorcycle Collisions?

 Motorcyclists face unique dangers on the road.
 Motorcycles are included in the flow of vehicle traffic, yet they take up a fraction of the space of other vehicles.
 If a motorist doesn’t notice a nearby rider, a collision can be imminent.
 Catastrophic head and neck injuries, broken ankles and legs, and paralysis are just some of the results of car-motorcycle collisions.